-Level 1: Behaviors disruptive to the school environment of self and/or others.

-Level 2: Repeated or significant Level One infractions.
-Disordered behavior toward another student, staff, volunteer, etc. Level 3: Repeated or significant Level Two infractions.
+Level 1: Behaviors disruptive to the school environ- ment of self Level 2: Repeated or significant Level One infractions.
+Disordered behave Level 3: Repeated or significant Level Two infractions.
 Behaviors targeted at others or interfere with safety equipment.
 Level 4: Repeated or significant Level Three infractions.
 Behaviors that implicate safety.

-Level 5: Behaviors identified as expellable offenses.
+Level 5: Behaviors identified as expellable offenses. and/or others. ior toward another stu- dent, staff, volunteer, etc. implicate salety.

-- · Start with the lowest appropriate level response while considering a student's IEP/504, age and understanding, past history of similar offenses, and severity of the incident. - · All actions should be communicated with the parent/guardian/caregiver and documented in the student information system.
+- \cdot Start with the lowest appropriate level response while considering a student's IEP/504, age and understanding, past history of similar offenses, and severity of the incident. - · All actions should be communicated with the parent/guardian/caregiver and documented in the student information system.